 When the liquid in the atomizer chamber isn’t vapourised, it either floods the atomizer chamber or it back flows up through the air hole in the centre of the tank.
 This excess unheated liquid can end up in your mouth which is very unpleasant and should not be swallowed.

-If you're new to e-cigs, the atomizer is usually a replaceable item and it’s the small part inside the tank which heats up and it's known by several different names: coil, coil head, atomizer, atomizer head, wick, heating element.
+If you're new to e-cigs, the coil is usually a replaceable item and it’s the small part inside the tank which heats up and it's known by several different names: coil, coil head, atomizer, atomizer head, wick, heating element, burner, etc.

-Ensure your atomizer is secure, not over tightened but not loose and allowing liquid to seep through to the battery.
-Also, if you've been using the same atomizer for 2 or 3 weeks it may have reached the end of its life.
+Ensure your coil is secure, not over tightened but not loose and allowing liquid to seep through to the battery.
+Also, if you've been using the same coil for 2 or 3 weeks it may have reached the end of its life.
 If that's the case, try and new one and see if that solves the problem.
-It's still worth trying to rid the old atomizer of excess liquid and giving it one more try.
+It's still worth trying to rid the old coil of excess liquid and giving it one more try.

 When the liquid can’t turn to vapour fast enough, it has to go somewhere.
 Most commonly it finds its way via the atomizer onto the battery connection at the point where it joins the tank.
 When this happens it is likely you’ll hear a gurgling noise when you draw.

-The main ingredients in e-liquid (propylene glycol and vegetable glycerine) do not conduct electricity very well so you may experience a poor connection and reduced heating of the atomizer, which in turn will just make you problem worse as you draw and even more liquid isn’t being vapourised.
+The main ingredients in e-liquid (propylene glycol and vegetable glycerine) do not conduct electricity very well so you may experience a poor connection and reduced heating of the coil, which in turn will just make your problem worse as you draw and even more liquid isn’t being vapourised.